 I think more people should set up their own servers, it's irritating for 'content' followers to have to jump from platform to platform as they get POZed and new ones open up.
-I know, though, that 'platforms' are more convenient.
+I know, though, that 'platforms' are more convenient for content makers.
 And free.
-More people should stream their videos, too.
+Imo more people should stream their videos, too.

 The videos are rendered at the same (lower-end; it's up to 4K now) resolutions as YouTube - 144p, 240p, 360p, 480p, 720p.
 They are capped at 720p to save bandwidth (saves about 1/3 over 1080p), which should be unnoticeable for cartoons.
 But, some of the ones with real-world footage (Last Son, Coniugator, Metamorphosis, Guardian just because) have also been rendered at true 1080p, (and won't save you bandwidth if you play them on a big window).
 Regardless of streaming, all videos are downloadable in the original form, ie the best quality available.
 FWIW, YouTube and Bitchute both also reduce the quality of videos, also by about 1/3 as it happens.
 (This, from comparing a version of Guardian from YouTube (short-lived of course) with the original, and the same thing with something else from bitchute.)